 - lecturers and staff who are proud of their third level institution

-2003 - The EcoCampus programme begins in Russia.
+- The FEE EcoCampus programme begins in Russia.

-2004 - The EcoCampus programme begins in Iceland.
+- The FEE EcoCampus programme begins in Iceland.

 - Russia awards its first Green Flag for a faculty.

-2007 - The EcoCampus programme begins in Ireland.
+- The FEE EcoCampus programme begins in Ireland.

-2008 - The EcoCampus programme begins in Portugal.
+- The FEE EcoCampus programme begins in Denmark.

-2009 - The EcoCampus programme begins in Iceland.
+- The FEE EcoCampus programme begins in Portugal.

 - Denmark awards a Teacher Training College with the Green Flag.

-- Latvia, The EcoCampus programme begins in Lativa with two universities.
+- The FEE EcoCampus programme begins in Latvia with two universities.

-- Slovenia, The EcoCampus programme begins in Slovenia.
+- The FEE EcoCampus programme begins in Slovenia.
 Two faculties join.

-2013 - The EcoCampus programme begins in Spain.
+- The FEE EcoCampus programme begins in Serbia.

-- The EcoCampus programme begins in Singapore, Serbia and Bermuda.
+- The FEE EcoCampus programme begins in Spain, Singapore and Bermuda.

-2014 - The EcoCampus programme begins in Croatia.
+- The FEE EcoCampus programme begins in Croatia.

-2015 - FEE EcoCampus sets up formal EcoCampus Working Group to advise on criteria etc.
+- FEE EcoCampus sets up formal EcoCampus Working Group.